 See "Prospectus Summary-Recent Developments-Business Combination" in this prospectus for additional information regarding the Business Combination.
 The Company is a business company limited by shares incorporated under the laws of the British Virgin Islands.
 The Company was incorporated under the laws of the British Virgin Islands on July 23, 2021 under the name Pivotal Holdings Corp.
 Upon consummation of the Business Combination, the Company changed its name to Swvl Holdings Corp.
 The mailing address of the Company's registered office is Kingston Chambers, PO Box 173, Road Town, Tortola, British Virgin Islands.
-The Company's principal executive office is +971 42241293.
+The Company's principal executive office is The Offices 4, One Central, Dubai World Trade Centre, Dubai, United Arab Emirates.
+The telephone number of the Company's principal executive office is +971 42241293.